 It is interesting to know that marzipan is made with slight variations in ingredients from one continent to another.
 You can read more about the history and variations on Wiki.

-The one I’m sharing is basically a Goan version.
-The traditional Goan version includes cooking and also contains eggs.
-It is a laborious process and then shaping the hot dough into these pretty shapes is another task altogether.
+The traditional Goan version of making this confection is a laborious process and then shaping the hot dough into these pretty shapes is another task altogether.

 The ingredients that go into the traditional Goan recipe are,